4ALLPORTAL/helm-charts/charts/maxscale/README.md

 During the upgrade, it deletes the mariadb statefulSet with `--cascade orphan`.

 Before you upgrade beyond this version, you should upgrade to here first

+### To 4.1.15

+In respect of Bitnami moving their old(er) tagged images to a legacy repository (`docker.io/bitnamilegacy`), all image references were changed to pull from said new repository.